apache/incubator-datalab/USER_GUIDE.md

 You are able to access to cloud buckets via DLab Web UI.
 There are two ways to open bucket browser:
-- clicking on Notebook name in the "List of resources" page, where there is an "Open bucket browser" link;
+- clicking on Notebook name on the "List of resources" page, where there is an "Open bucket browser" link;
-- clicking on "Bucket browser" bucket in the "List of resources" page.
+- clicking on "Bucket browser" bucket on the "List of resources" page.

 ![Bucket_browser_button](doc/bucket_button.png)